Circular mil: Square mils

+The conversion factor from square mils to circular mils is therefore 4/π cmil per square mil:

 The formula for the area of an arbitrary circle in circular mils can be derived by applying this conversion factor to the standard formula for the area of a circle (which gives its result in square mils).

 Square inches

 To equate circular mils with square inches rather than square mils, the definition of a mil in inches can be substituted:

 Square millimetres

 Likewise, since 1 inch is defined as exactly 25.4 mm, 1 mil is equal to exactly 0.0254 mm, so a similar conversion is possible from circular mils to square millimetres:

 Example calculations

 A 0000 AWG solid wire is defined to have a diameter of exactly 0.46 in.
 The cross-sectional area of this wire is: